Oregon Lavender Trail

 The lavender fields at Wayward Winds Lavender pop against the orange barn doors in the distance.

 Walking distance from our wine country B&B, Chehalem Ridge Bed & Breakfast in Newberg, sits the picturesque U-Pick lavender farm, Wayward Winds.
-Throughout July, 10am – 5pm daily, guests can meander through rows of fragrant Angustifolia (English) lavender and a variety of Intermedia lavender, plus a cleverly landscaped lavender maze.
+July through mid-August, 10am – 5pm daily, guests can meander through rows of fragrant Angustifolia (English) lavender and a variety of Intermedia lavender, plus a cleverly landscaped lavender maze.
 Along with their U-Pick offerings, the dedicated team at Wayward Winds also makes a diverse selection of lavender household goods, personal care products and culinary treats.
 Don’t miss their award-winning lavender essential oil or delicious lavender syrups.
 They have eight(!) different variations of syrup including inventive flavors like Lavender Pear and Lavender Ginger Peach.
+The farm also offers lavender wreath-making classes and lavender 101 classes.
+Check out their online events calendar for class times.

 LavenderMarket, to Market